 - Associateship of the Museums Association (AMA) - a level of membership of the MA and a professional development award.
-The AMA usually takes two to three years to complete and helps you take responsibility for your professional development with the support of a mentor.
+The AMA usually takes two to three years to complete and will help you take responsibility for your professional development with the support of a mentor.

 - Fellowship of the Museums Association (FMA) - senior and experienced staff members can apply for Fellowship, which aims to recognise and encourage an advanced level of professional contribution, development and achievement.

 The training body for museums, galleries and heritage organisations in the UK is Creative and Cultural Skills.
-It is also the validation body for courses across the sector.
+It's also the validation body for courses across the sector.
 Training includes short courses by various providers.